kenyipp/realworld-nodejs-example-app/README.md

 For more information on deploying a serverless application with Amazon SAM, please visit the [AWS documentation](https://docs.aws.amazon.com/serverless-application-model/?icmpid=docs_homepage_compute).

+<a id="architecture"></a>

+## Architecture
+I have written a blog post about the techniques, structure, architecture, and my reflections on this project.
+For more details, click [here](https://blog.kenyip.cc/realworld-node-js-example-app)!

 <a id="contributing"></a>

 ## Contributing